run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/configuration/register-availability-group.md

 ( * ) Indicate mandatory field

-3. To link a configuration item, click on "Search Configuration Item" and it'll present a box where you can find a CI you want.
+3. To link a configuration item, click on "Search Configuration Item" and it'll present a box where you can find the CI you want.

 After select the CI, you'll have the following options: